-Your diverse views and insights will provide a crucial foundation for the South Melbourne Structure Plan.
+Your diverse views and insights have provided a crucial foundation for the South Melbourne Structure Plan and this paper.

-The draft Structure Plan will be shaped by your feedback on the draft vision, key directions and ideas in this paper.
+We will develop the draft Structure Plan, which will be shaped by your feedback on the draft vision, key directions and ideas in this paper.

-We will again seek your views on the draft Structure Plan to provide another opportunity for feedback to shape the final South Melbourne Structure Plan.
-You'll also be able to make a submission on the proposed planning scheme amendment to implement the Structure Plan in the Port Phillip Planning Scheme.
+We will again seek your views when the draft Structure Plan is ready to provide another opportunity to provide feedback and shape the final South Melbourne Structure Plan.